guohaoxiang/NH-Rep/README.md

 Please contact us (Haoxiang Guo guohaoxiangxiang@gmail.com, Yang Liu yangliu@microsoft.com) if you have any question about our implementation.

 ## Acknowledgement
 This implementation takes [IGR](https://github.com/amosgropp/IGR) as references.
+Our codes also include [happly](https://github.com/nmwsharp/happly), [yaml-cpp](https://github.com/jbeder/yaml-cpp), [cxxopts](https://github.com/jarro2783/cxxopts) and [Geometric Tools](https://github.com/davideberly/GeometricTools).
 We thank the authors for their excellent work.